Qatar diplomatic crisis: Hacking operations against Qatar

-US intelligence agencies believe that the hacking was done by the United Arab Emirates, according to a Washington Post report published on 16 July.
+According to a Washington Post report published on 16 July, US intelligence agencies believed that the hacking was done by the United Arab Emirates.
 The intelligence officials stated that the hacking was discussed among Emirati officials on 23 May, one day before the operation took place.
-The UAE denied any involvement in the hacking.
-It was announced on 26 August 2017, that five individuals allegedly involved in the hacking were arrested in Turkey.
+The UAE denied any involvement.
+On 26 August 2017, it was announced that five individuals allegedly involved in the hacking were arrested in Turkey.

 A former employee of the US National Security Agency (NSA), David Evenden, was hired by the UAE to work at the cyberespionage firm CyberPoint.
 The Emirates signaled a green flag to Evenden and his team to run hacking operations against Qatar, in order to scavenge substance that Qatar has been involved in funding the Muslim Brotherhood at some point in time.
 In its major stratagem against Qatar, the UAE allowed Evenden and the network of other former NSA employees to neglect rationalizations and fetch confidential data.
-This team at CyberPoint carried out several global hacking attempts, including against the Qatari royals, the officials at FIFA, and even the Internet critics of the UAE.
-In 2015, the Emirates, using these NSA employees, hacked the emails of Michelle Obama, before her scheduled visit to an event in Qatar.
-Mrs. Obama was invited by Qatar's Sheikha Moza bint Nasser.
+This team at CyberPoint carried out several global hacking attempts, including against Qatari royals, officials at FIFA, and even internet critics of the UAE.
+In 2015, the Emirates, using these former NSA employees, hacked emails between Michelle Obama and Moza bint Nasser, mother of Emir Tamim bin Hamad Al Thani.
+Mrs. Obama was scheduled visit an event in Qatar as a guest of bint Nasser.
 The email hack provided the UAE with every piece of information exchanged between the two women and their staff.